 • Long cycle life testing

-Industry tip: A high-quality toilet flush valve seal should withstand tens of thousands of flush cycles without deformation.
+High‑quality toilet flush valve seals should withstand tens of thousands of flush cycles without deformation.

 Toilet tank environments expose seals to: